dylancrter/dylancrter/README.md

 ### Hello,

 I'm Dylan and I'm currently an undergrad computer science student.
 I have some experience with backend development in school and work.
-I am a part of the AI Double Dawgs program at the University of Georgia and am set to graduate in the Spring of 2025.
+I'm pursuing a BS Computer Science / MS Artificial Intelligence degree at my university.
 Some of my more prominent projects are listed below:

 - E Cinema Booking System: Created a comprehensive booking software for cinema companies.
 Worked primarily on backend with Java + SpringBoot and MySQL for the database.
 - GoodGreek: Hacked up a pretty basic philanthropy platform for UGA Greek Life Organizations at UGAHacks9.
 Same tech stack as E Cinema.